 Bottom line is to keep your motorcycle battery properly maintained when you’re not riding, be diligent about not using it to charge your electronic gadgets, invest in a portable jump starter, and keep a pair of motorcycle battery cables handy just in case.
 This is a far more helpful tool than jumper cables.

 Avoid a Dead Battery

 Of course, the best thing to do is to avoid a dead battery in the first place and you can do this in a number of ways.
+It’s significantly better than needing to jump start your bike.
 Most brand new batteries will last around 48 months according to manufacturers.
 But, there are certain conditions that will shorten battery life.

 - When a battery sits for an extended period of time without a float charger to keep the charge maintained, it will slowly lose power.